Public & Cultural, HOA & Communities, Urban Yura Lotonenko Public & Cultural, HOA & Communities, Urban Yura Lotonenko

 Public & Cultural, Urban Yura Lotonenko Public & Cultural, Urban Yura Lotonenko

-Bishop Lucey Park Timeline.
-Cork, Ireland.
+Bishop Lucey Park – Cork, Ireland

 Bishop Lucey Park in Cork, Ireland, reimagined as an urban “Timeline.”
 This design proposal blends movement, accessibility, play, and multifunctionality into a vibrant public space that reflects community life and future city aspirations.